SNB to keep expansionary monetary policy

-ZURICH The Swiss National Bank (SNB) will keep its ultra-loose monetary policy in the near term, Board Member Andrea Maechler said on Thursday.
+ZURICH (Reuters) - The Swiss National Bank (SNB) will keep its ultra-loose monetary policy in the near term, Board Member Andrea Maechler said on Thursday.

 "We still need an expansionary monetary policy and this for the forseeable future"," Maechler told an audience at an event organized by the Swiss Finance Institute.